 - Even more investment in so-called “user-generated content,” creative communities, fora, etc.

 - Attempts to transform the comment section from the internet’s sewer into fonts of “engagement” and new content – an effort already kicked off by the Coral Project

 The fight against disinformation

-Disinformation is fast, easy, and cheap to produce; super profitable; and capable of severely impacting public perception.
-Something we who create and distribute web content were excited to see revealed.
+Disinformation is fast, easy, and cheap to produce; super-profitable; and capable of severely impacting public perception.
+Something we who create and distribute web content was excited to see revealed.

 But every problem represents an opportunity to fix this particular broken window.
 Here’s just a small sampling:

 - Google and Facebook have both stated that they’ll limit the flow of ad dollars to fake news sites via their advertising tools.

 - A group of university students has built a Chrome plugin called FiB that labels news stories as “verified” or “unverified” right inside the Facebook UI.